pnehasati/Digital-Resume-Azure/README.md

 -	After getting deployed it popped up the website
 -	Added this website URL in CORS to enable the visitor counter on the website

 3)	Setup Azure CDN: I did setup my own domain from DNS provider.
 Further created the Azure CDN for HTTPS and custom domain support in the Azure Blob Storage.
 Finally visited my website via my own domain.
 I have used Azure CDN for a couple of things in my project.
 First, it's going to cache the content of my website and this is going to label low latencies to my website from anywhere in the world.
 Also, it can provision TLS SSL certificates for my website, which would enable HTTPS support.
-It also allows to map a custom domain for our site.
+It also allows to map a custom domain for my site.

 ![section3 3](https://user-images.githubusercontent.com/77928409/147826732-c256dcc5-0e73-4486-a07a-14ddbe7eecfb.png)

-After this is deployed, I again added this my domain URL in the CORS to enable the visitor counter on the website.
+After this is deployed, I again added my domain URL in the CORS to enable the visitor counter on the website.

 **Here I used the concept of caching and purging:**